apache/tvm/relax_spec.md

         if S1.params and S2.params are both defined: if S1.params and S2.params do not have the same length: return ObjectStructInfo()
+            # the LUB is pure if they're both pure and false if either isn't
+            purity = S1.purity and S2.purity
             unified_params = []
             for 0 <= i < length of S1.params:
                 unified_param = unify_struct_info(S1.params[i], S2.params[i])